truenas/documentation/content/TrueCommand/TCGettingStarted/TCFirstTimeLogin.md

 title: "Creating the Admin Account"
 description: "Describes how to create the administrator account in TrueCommand."
 aliases:
+ - /docs/truecommand/tcgettingstarted/adminaccounts/
 weight: 20
 tags:
 - tcinstall
 - tcadmin
 - tcresetpwd
-- scaletoptoolbar
-- coretoptoolbar
+- tcusers
 ---
 {{< toc >}}

-When accessing the interface for the first time, you need to create an admin account.
+The first time you log into TrueCommand you create the adminstator account.

 ![TrueCommand Admin Creation](/images/TrueCommand/Users/FirstLogin.png "TrueCommand Admin Creation")

 Enter a username and password.
-These are both case-sensitive.
+Both username and password are case-sensitive.

-Read the Terms of Service, select **I have read and agree to the terms of service**, and click **SIGN UP**.
+Read the Terms of Service, then select **I have read and agree to the terms of service**, and click **SIGN UP**.

 TrueCommand creates the admin login credentials and displays the login page.